Optional Practical Training

 - Make an appointment with Mr. Scott Ellingson in the Career Center.

-- Record the CPT on your I-20 form at the Office of Intercultural Affairs.
+- Record the CPT on your I-20 form at the Office of International Community.
 Your employer will typically need to see this notation before you may begin work.
 You may engage in CPT only for the specific employer, location, and period approved and recorded on your I-20 form.

 Severe Economic Hardship Employment